Top Places To Visit In Egypt

 TD Team | 23 May 2022

 One of our most popular holiday destinations is Egypt for many reasons.
 It has amazed travellers for centuries with historical sites, monuments and temples of an ancient civilisation.
 The country’s treasures don't end with its incredible architectural jewels.
 From the dazzling light of the desert and the intense turquoise waters of the Nile, the world's longest river, to the inviting warm waters of the Dead Sea, it’s a diverse land that is just waiting to be explored.
-On our holidays to Egypt to tick off world renowned sights from your travel bucket list.
+On our holidays to Egypt, you can tick off world renowned sights from your travel bucket list.
 Check out our suggestions for the best places to visit in Egypt and start dreaming of your next adventure.

 1. Pyramids of Giza

 Approximately 118 Pyramids have been discovered in Egypt, the most iconic being the Pyramids of Giza, which were constructed over 4,000 years ago and are one of the Seven Wonders of the Ancient World.
 They’re an engineering feat as one of the oldest standing man made structures in the world; even today scientists aren’t exactly sure how they were built!
 Next to the Pyramids is the Great Sphinx of Giza, carved from the bedrock of the Giza plateau, the Sphinx still remains a beautiful mystery; the reasons behind its creation are unknown.
 It's one of the most popular day trips from Cairo and just one of Egypt's top tourist attractions.
 For a magical evening, we recommend experiencing the Sound & Light show at the Pyramids, where you can learn more about the history of the Pharaohs and the pyramids.